History of the hamburger: Global phenomenon

-Present day
+21st century

-In the 20th century, the hamburger has appeared as the central topic in some books on the literature of culinary topics.
+In the 21st century, the hamburger appeared as the central topic in some books on the literature of culinary topics.
 An example of this is Fast Food Nation: The Dark Side of the All-American Meal, published by investigative journalist Eric Schlosser in 2001, that examines the local and global influence of the American fast food industry.
 An example of a modern variation of the hamburger is the so-called gourmet burger, which is made by haute cuisine chefs with patties that include luxury ingredients.
 One of the first such burgers was cooked in New York City by chef Daniel Boulud in June 2001, and subsequently sold for US$29 with loin, ribs Bres, canned black truffles, and a mirepoix of vegetables.
 The Manhattan restaurant "Old Homestead", one of the oldest steakhouses in the country, offers a $44 hamburger with beef-bred Japanese wagyū.
 An haute cuisine burger created by Richard Blais, a student of Ferran Adrià, was introduced in 2004 at a restaurant in Atlanta, where it is served with a crystal chain and a silk ribbon.
 In response to the haute cuisine take on the hamburger, others have created more humble versions.
 Alberto Chicote of Madrid makes homemade hamburgers in his kitchen, using Iberian pork along with homemade ketchup and mustard.
 In 1993, Max Schondor created a hamburger made of soy.
 In a 2005 episode of SpongeBob SquarePants, the adventurous title character visits Mr. Krabs's popular Krabby Patty burgers, where hamburgers figure prominently in the story.

 In the United States during the 20th century, there have been numerous celebrations marking the centenary of the burger.
 Two locations in particular organized high-profile events to celebrate 100 years of the hamburger.
 One was held in Athens, Texas, in November 2006, in honor of Fletcher Davis.
 In a resolution made by the state of Texas, it was established that Athens is the "Original Home of Hamburger".
 However, in August 2007, the state of Wisconsin made the same claim on behalf of the town of Seymour, the home of Charlie Nagreen who also claimed to be the creator of the hamburger.
 These two decisions have split the honor of creating the hamburger between these two American cities.
 The town of Seymour continues to annually celebrate a "Burger Fest" on the first Saturday of each August.